tobyzerner/json-api-server/docs/create.md

-# Create
+# Create Endpoint

-Use the Create endpoint to allow a resource to be created.
+The `Create` endpoint handles POST requests to the collection root (e.g.

-The Create endpoint handles POST requests to the resource root and responds with a JSON:API document containing the created resource object.
+`POST /posts`) and responds with a JSON:API document containing the created resource object.

-To enable it for a resource, add the Create endpoint to your `endpoints` array:
+To enable it for a resource or collection, add the `Create` endpoint to the `endpoints` array:

 ```php
 use Tobyz\JsonApiServer\Endpoint\Create;